sh1boot/sh1boot.github.io/_posts/2024-05-08-pick-resistant-lock.md

 The second is an inversion of the usual binding test, but it shares the pin stack with the first plug.

-{% include tinkercad.html id='9gywpW8cuNV' image='/images/dual-plug-pin-tumbler-lock.png' %}
+{% include tinkercad.liquid id='9gywpW8cuNV' image='/images/dual-plug-pin-tumbler-lock.png' %}

 The trick is to allow the first plug to turn until it has captured a specific set of pin segments ("master pins"), so they can't be adjusted any longer,